material-motion/material-motion/specifications/serialization.md

 * Able to subscribe to a stream of transactions.
 * Able to query\/visualize state of any performer in the runtime.
+* Able to remotely commit new Plans to the runtime.
+* Able to modify active performer state.
+E.g. spring coefficients or easing curve.
+* Able to modify named variables in the system.

 ## Static serialization